Tag

 Adobe

-Adobe first introduced the PDF format over 30 years ago, and Acrobat Pro is the current industry standard for editing PDF files.
+Adobe first introduced the PDF format over 30 years ago, and Acrobat Pro is the current industry standard for .
 It’s a PDF editor that combines the hallmarks of the other programs on our list into a unified piece of software.
-It’s also one of the few premium programs available for both and macOS.
+It’s also one of the few premium programs available for both Windows and .
 Acrobat Pro boasts dedicated mobile functionality (with iOS and Android apps) and the ability to convert various file formats to PDF, including multiple web pages (HTML), Word documents, Excel spreadsheets, PowerPoint presentations, and even scans or image files like PNG or JPG.

 Simply put, you can’t do much better than the premium version of Adobe Acrobat Reader for editing your PDF files.
 It has an array of text-editing options and can instantly convert and save scanned documents to PDF.
 It even has the ability to merge multiple PDF files.
 Adobe’s editing options also include reordering pages, page rotation, annotations, page cropping, page removals, and being able to split PDFs into separate files.